shukriadams/arewedown/docs/settings.md

 ### Slack Transport

-Alerts can be sent to a Slack user or a Slack Channel.
+Alerts can be sent to a Slack user or channel using a custom app that acts as a bot - check out [apps dashboard](https://api.slack.com/apps).

 - Your Slack app needs four scopes, `channels:read, groups:read, mpim:read, im:read, chat:write`.
 To post to channels you also need to manually add your  app to the channel in question, via the Slack app.
 - Secret is also called "Signing Secret" is specific to your Slack app.
 - Token normally starts with `xox` and is specific to your app's integration into your workspace.
+To find the token, open "add features and functionality" then click on "permissions", then look for "Bot User OAuth Token".

         transports:
             slack: